 - Erythromycin ophthalmic ointment for members under age one. - Generic contraceptives (or brand-name contraceptives when a generic is not available) for members age 12 through age 54.
 These include (but are not limited to) birth control drugs, diaphragms, and other covered birth control devices.
-If you choose to use a brand-name contraceptive when a generic is available, you will have to pay your cost share. - Folic acid with a prescription or over-the-counter for members age 12 through age 54. - Generic bowel evacuants (or brand-name evacuants when a generic is not available) for members age 50 through age 75 (for one supply per year), including over-the-counter evacuants when they are prescribed for you by a health care provider.
-Bowel evacuants include laxative medicines that are used to cleanse the bowel prior to a procedure such as a colonoscopy or barium enema.
-If you choose to use a brand-name bowel evacuant when a generic is available, you will have to pay your cost share. - Other preventive drugs as recommended and supported by the Health Resources and Services Administration and the U.S. Preventive Services Task Force.
+If you choose to use a brand-name contraceptive when a generic is available, you will have to pay your cost share. - Folic acid with a prescription or over-the-counter for members age 12 through age 54. - Other preventive drugs as recommended and supported by the Health Resources and Services Administration and the U.S. Preventive Services Task Force.